Want To Defund The Police? Here’s How To Help

 No New Jails NYC attempts to keep the city from constructing new jails, diverting funds toward housing, mental health, ending homelessness, and other initiatives.

-Learn more about the differences between defunding and reforming through Critical Resistance, a national grassroots organization working to abolish policing, imprisonment, and surveillance.
+Learn more about the differences between defunding and reforming through Critical Resistance, a national grassroots organisation working to abolish policing, imprisonment, and surveillance.

 Advertisement